Seven Tips To Make Your Resume Stand Out

 Recruiters and hiring managers can get hundreds of resumes a day.
 This, coupled with time restraints on the people receiving them, means stand-out resumes are becoming increasingly important.
 Your resume is a sales pitch, and you should assume the hiring manager will only take a glance before they move on to the next one.
 To ensure they see the best of what you have to offer, we have outlined some key areas that we think can enhance your application.

-• Use action-orientated words in your employment history.
+- Use action-orientated words in your employment history.
 A great way to bring life to your skills is to use action words introducing each bullet point.
-Words such as integrated, managed, lead, organized, created, contributed and supported ensure your experience will also be demonstrating relevant and transferrable skills.
+Words such as integrated, managed, lead, organized, created, contributed and supported ensure your experience will also be demonstrating relevant and transferable skills.

 - Highlight only your best achievements.
 It is tempting to include all achievements on your resume.
 However, too much text can result in the reader becoming disengaged.
 Only include your key accomplishments; the work you are most proud of and is most relevant to the job at hand.

 - Include a one-sentence synopsis of the companies you have worked for.
 This is a chance for you to highlight the interesting organizations you have worked for and the insight you have gained.
 Note: this is dependent on your employment history.
 If you have worked at large, well-known organizations this space might be better used for something else.

 - Include volunteer experience.
 If you have volunteered, include this on your resume.
 It gives interesting insight into your personality, work ethic and what drives you on a personal and professional level.